aryanploxxx/Step-Up/README.md

 ---

-*Step Up to Level Up* as the name suggest allows you to build your physical health while simultaneously playing a game.
+*Step Up to Level Up* as the tagline suggest allows you to build your physical health while simultaneously playing a game.
 The more you run, the more you jog, the more you walk, the more you win !!!

 Sounds cool right 😎